woocommerce/woocommerce-ios/docs/UI-TESTS.md

      - [ ] With shipping
      - [ ] With a fee
      - [ ] With a customer note
+   - [x] Order Creation flow can be dismissed
 4. [Products](../WooCommerce/WooCommerceUITests/Tests/ProductsTests.swift)
     - [x] Products list and single product screens load
     - [ ] Add new product - Simple physical product